FelixKrueger/Bismark/docs/README.md

 Bismark is a set of tools for the time-efficient analysis of Bisulfite-Seq (BS-Seq) data.
 Bismark performs alignments of bisulfite-treated reads to a reference genome and cytosine methylation calls at the same time.
 Bismark is written in Perl and is run from the command line.
 Bisulfite-treated reads are mapped using the short read aligner Bowtie 2, or alternatively HISAT2.
 Therefore, it is a requirement that Bowtie 2 (or HISAT2) are also installed on your machine (see Dependencies).

-All files associated with Bismark as well as a test BS-Seq data set can be downloaded from [Babraham Bioinformatics](http://www.bioinformatics.babraham.ac.uk/projects/bismark/) or [Github](https://github.com/FelixKrueger/Bismark).
+All files associated with Bismark as well as a test BS-Seq data set can be downloaded from [Github](https://github.com/FelixKrueger/Bismark).

 We would like to hear your comments, suggestions or bugs about Bismark!
-Please e-mail them to: [felix.krueger@babraham.ac.uk](mailto:felix.krueger@babraham.ac.uk)
+Please e-mail them to: [fkrueger@altoslabs.com](mailto:fkrueger@altoslabs.com)

 ### Which kind of BS-Seq files are supported?